NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Ice Linnorm.md

     desc: "DC 38, attack +30\n__Constant__  __(8th)__ _[[Spells/Unfettered Movement|Unfettered Movement]]_ __(7th)__ _[[Spells/Truesight|Truesight]]_"

   - name: "[[Bestiary Ability Glossary/Constrict|Constrict]]"
-    desc: "`pf2:1`  2d6 + 18 bludgeoning, DC 38 Fortitude check\n"
+    desc: "`pf2:1`  2d6 + 18 bludgeoning, DC 38 Fortitude check\n\n* * *\n"

   - name: "Ice Linnorm Venom"
-    desc: " (cold,injury,poison) **Saving Throw** DC 38 Fortitude check\n**Maximum Duration** 10 rounds\n**Stage 1** 5d6 cold damage and [[Conditions/Drained 1|Drained 1]] (1 round);\n**Stage 2** 7d6 cold damage and [[Conditions/Drained 1|Drained 2]] (1 round)"
+    desc: " (cold,injury,poison) **Saving Throw** DC 38 Fortitude check\n* * *\n\n**Maximum Duration** 10 rounds\n\n**Stage 1** 5d6 cold damage and [[Conditions/Drained 1|Drained 1]] (1 round);\n\n**Stage 2** 7d6 cold damage and [[Conditions/Drained 1|Drained 2]] (1 round)"

   - name: "Icemire Breath"
-    desc: "`pf2:2` (cold,primal) The ice linnorm spews out a blast of freezing, viscous ooze in a 60-foot cone that deals 15d6 cold damage to creatures within the area (DC 38 Reflex check save).\nThe freezing ooze clings to those struck and hardens into thick sheets of ice.
-A creature that fails the saving throw is [[Conditions/Immobilized|Immobilized]] by the ice until it succeeds at a check to [[/act escape dc=34]] or it or an ally [[Actions/Force Open|Forces Open]] the ice (DC 34 for either case).
+    desc: "`pf2:2` (cold,primal) The ice linnorm spews out a blast of freezing, viscous ooze in a 60-foot cone that deals 15d6 cold damage to creatures within the area (DC 38 Reflex check save).\n\nThe freezing ooze clings to those struck and hardens into thick sheets of ice.
+A creature that fails the saving throw is [[Conditions/Immobilized|Immobilized]] by the ice until it succeeds at a check to [[/act escape dc=34]] or it or an ally [[/act force-open dc=34]]{Forces Open} the ice (DC 34 for either case).
 At the start of its turn, a creature still immobilized by the ice takes 4d6 cold damage.
 Another creature can free a frozen target by dealing a total of 20 fire damage to the frozen target.
-Left unattended, the ice crumbles away in 1 minute on its own.\nCreatures with the fire trait can't be frozen in place by Icemire Breath.
-Flying creatures fall if frozen, and swimming creatures that are frozen rise toward the surface of the water at a speed of 60 feet per round.\nThe linnorm can't use Icemire Breath again for 1d4 rounds."
+Left unattended, the ice crumbles away in 1 minute on its own.\n\nCreatures with the fire trait can't be frozen in place by Icemire Breath.
+Flying creatures fall if frozen, and swimming creatures that are frozen rise toward the surface of the water at a speed of 60 feet per round.\n\nThe linnorm can't use Icemire Breath again for 1d4 rounds."

 ```